elliotolds/elliotolds.github.io/decentralizedinternet.md

  The effects on society have been enormous.
 Perhaps the most significant effect -->

- One effect of this has been the erosion of the perceived legitimacy of our institutions and elites, as described by [Martin Gurri](https://twitter.com/mgurri) in [The Revolt of the Public: And the Crisis of Authority in the New Millennium](https://www.amazon.com/Revolt-Public-Crisis-Authority-Millennium/dp/1732265143) ([podcast with transcript](https://80000hours.org/podcast/episodes/martin-gurri-revolt-of-the-public/), [ten minute version](https://www.youtube.com/watch?v=yhSaPi_zAyY&ab_channel=MartinGurri)).
+ These critical narratives have eroded of the perceived legitimacy of our institutions and elites, as described by [Martin Gurri](https://twitter.com/mgurri) in [The Revolt of the Public](https://www.amazon.com/Revolt-Public-Crisis-Authority-Millennium/dp/1732265143) ([podcast with transcript](https://80000hours.org/podcast/episodes/martin-gurri-revolt-of-the-public/), [ten minute version](https://www.youtube.com/watch?v=yhSaPi_zAyY&ab_channel=MartinGurri)).

 <!---
 To borrow some of Gurri's [talking points](https://80000hours.org/podcast/episodes/martin-gurri-revolt-of-the-public/): in the days of John F. Kennedy the US public's trust in government would range between 70-80%.
 Today it's under 30%.
 Trust in congress is under 20%.
 Can you imagine a network TV anchorman being voted the most truthworthy man in America today?